Raedin24/School/L400/DCIT 423/Module 15 - IP Static Routing.md

 > Reason is because link-local addresses are not contained in the IPv6 routing table.
 Link-local addresses are only unique on a given link/network, buy other networks might also have that link-local address

 # 15.2 Configure IP Static Routes
+Requires hands-on configuration.
+No notes needed.
+Commands are specified above